 - 1. Activate the Report command (in the Project view). - 2.
 Choose the name of the file that will contain the report.
 The format of the file depends on the file extension of your file. - 3.
 In the form that appears, select the icons to be included in the report. - 4.
-Click on the Advanced button and specify the features of the report. - 5.
+Click on the Advanced button and specify the features of the report.
+Be sure to choose a suitable structure of the report. - 5.
 Click OK to create the report. - 6.
-Probably some features in the obtained report will not be as desired (Figure 49): point labels will be perhaps too small, lines will be perhaps too thin, etc. - 7.
-Repeat the whole process, but specify the options (Advanced button) accordingly in step 6.

-8. Finish the report in a suitable application.
+Probably some features in the obtained report will not be as desired (Figure 51): point labels will be perhaps too small, lines will be perhaps too thin, etc. - 7.
+Repeat the whole process, but specify the options (Advanced button) accordingly in step 6. - 8.
+Finish the report in a suitable application.

-&lt;sup>12 Inkscape is a free software under GPL license.
+12 Inkscape is a free software under GPL license.
 It is available at https://inkscape.org/.